oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 1. VM.GPU.A10.2 GPUs available in the region

 ### Step 1: Deploy Corrino
-1. If you have Admin rights, create a compartment called "corrino".
-Otherwise, have a tenancy admin (1) create a compartment named "corrino" and (2) apply the policies in the Policies section below inside the root compartment of your tenancy.
+1. If you have Admin rights, create a compartment called `corrino`.
+Otherwise, have a tenancy admin do the following: (1) create a compartment named `corrino` and (2) apply the policies in the Policies section below inside the root compartment of your tenancy.
-2. Create an OKE cluster from OCI console in the compartment (select version v1.30.1; select “Managed” for node type; do not change other default options).
+2. Create an OKE cluster from OCI console in the compartment (select version v1.30.1; select “Managed” for node type; select "Public endpoint" for the Kubernetes API endpoint; do not change other default options).
 3. Click on “Deploy to Oracle Cloud” in this page above, which will navigate you to the “Create Stack” page in OCI Console.
-4. Follow the on-screen instructions on the Create Stack screen. _Additional notes: (1) Select the OKE cluster that you want to deploy Corrino to; (2) Select “Run apply” in the “Review” section and click on Create; (3) Select “Create OCI policy and dynamic group for control plane?”_
+4. Follow the on-screen instructions on the Create Stack screen.
+Additional notes:
+    - Select the OKE cluster that you just created
+    - Select “Create OCI policy and dynamic group for control plane?”
+    - If you are a tenancy admin, select "Create OCI policy and dynamic group for control plane?”.
+If you are not the tenancy admin and your tenancy admin already applied the policies in the Policies section, do not select “Create OCI policy and dynamic group for control plane?”
+    - Important: For the FQDN, enter `<sub-domain>.corrino-oci.com`.
+Make sure the sub-domain is unique (e.g. your-first-last-name).
+5. Select “Run apply” in the “Review” section and click on Create
-5. Monitor the deployment status under Resource Manager -> Stacks.
-After the Job status changes to “Succeeded”, go to the Application Information tab under Stack Details.
-Note the Load Balancer public IP address.
+6. Monitor the deployment status under Resource Manager -> Stacks.
+After the Job status changes to `Succeeded`, go to the Application Information tab under Stack Details.
-6. Create a domain registrar A-Record using the load balancer public IP that is provisioned.
-Note: if you don’t have your own domain, <sub-domain>.corrino-oci.com
-7. Send us a note with the sub-domain and the public IP
+7. Send the load balancer IP address and the sub-domain to the Corrino team (vishnu.kammari@oracle.com).
+The Corrino team will create an A-record in the domain registrar.
-8. After we update the A-records, go back to the Application Information tab under Stack Details and click on “Corrino API URL” button to access the Corrino API
+9. After the Corrino team updates the A-records, go back to the Application Information tab under Stack Details and click on “Corrino API URL” button to access the Corrino API

-### Step 2: Deploy a recipe
+### Step 2: Deploy a vLLM Inference recipe
-1. Click on the /deployment endpoint in the API
+1. Click on the `/deployment` endpoint in the API
 2. Copy and paste this sample inference recipe in the “Content:” text area and click “POST”
-3. Check the deployment status using the /deployment endpoint.
-Note down the deployment ID.
-Once the status changes to “monitoring”, you can proceed to the next step
+3. Check the deployment status using the `/deployment` endpoint.
+Note down the `deployment ID`.
+Once the status changes to `monitoring`, you can proceed to the next step
-4. Go to the /deployment_digests/<deployment_id> endpoint to find the endpoint URL (digest.data.assigned_service_endpoint)
+4. Go to the `/deployment_digests/<deployment_id>` endpoint to find the endpoint URL (`digest.data.assigned_service_endpoint`)
-5. Test the endpoint on postman
+5. Test the endpoint on Postman
+    ```json
     POST https://<digest.data.assigned_service_endpoint>/v1/completions
     {
         "model": "/models/NousResearch/Meta-Llama-3.1-8B-Instruct",